 The Million Minute Challenge was an initiative to get people of all ages and backgrounds in Lehigh Valley reading.
 We asked our community to come together to read 1,000,000 minutes in March 2020, Reading Awareness Month, and what resulted was a fun, engaging, exciting, audience-captivating event that surpassed its goals and put reading at the center.

-Beginning in 2017 Boise State Radio decided to take a different spin on Giving Tuesday.
-Instead of focusing on the station, we decided to celebrate other local nonprofits.
-Local residents nominated their favorite local nonprofits, and then the station awarded a $1,000 underwriting package to randomly selected winners
+Instead of focusing on ourselves for Giving Tuesday, we chose to celebrate other local nonprofits.
+People nominated their favorite local nonprofits and then we awarded $1000 in underwriting to randomly selected winners.

 KPBS launched the “Explore” program in 2012 as an experiment to grow the station’s library of local programs while cultivating new, young and diverse talent.
 Every two years, KPBS opens a community-wide call for content ideas and offers seed funding to create local TV shows, web series and podcasts.
 The producers retain ownership of their project and are responsible for raising the extra funds needed to stay afloat.
 The program has spawned four podcasts and more than a dozen TV and web series.

 Spurred by the voice of a community member, Capital Public Radio created the region’s first Tiny Desk concert, showcasing multiple local entrants who entered this year’s national contest and highlighting numerous others with promotional and follow-up blog content at capradio.org.